 So far the Carbon Series has been very popular for ProForm, a welcome upgrade from the previous Endurance Series ellipticals, especially since the prices have not increased.

-The Carbon EL is the base model in the series, which includes the mid-range Carbon EX and the top of the line Carbon E7.
+The Carbon EL is the base model in the series, which includes the mid-range Carbon EX, the Carbon E7 and top of the line Carbon E10.

-All three have plenty of capability, and offer a lot more than most similarly priced elliptical trainers.
+All have plenty of capability, and offer a lot more than most similarly priced elliptical trainers.

 The Carbon EL has a 19" power adjustable stride, which is good for most users.
 You get 18 levels of resistance to choose from, which allows you to vary the intensity of your workouts.
 You also get 20 degrees of adjustable incline, which ramps up the cardio for you and also allows you to target additional leg muscles.